hojjat1369/ExpenseTracker/README.md

 ### Building / Deploying

-To run this project after getting source code, simple go to ir.expense.tracker.makharej package and open MakharejApplication.java and run main method
+To run this project after getting source code, simple go to ir.expense.tracker.makharej package and open MakharejApplication.java and run main method.

+* If you open application.yml file you can see database configuraion with local url so if you want to run this project you must change this config to your local database.

 ## Features